Caisesiume/CaiBot/README.md

 # CaiBot

-This hobby project about twitch chat moderation turned out much larger than expected...
+This is a hobby project about twitch chat moderation which turned out much larger than expected...

 You can find more about the bot on my [twitch page](https://www.twitch.tv/caisesiume/about)